FishiaT/arcmodwiki/docs/private-server.md

 First and foremost, go back to Charles and go to **Help > SSL Proxying > Save Charles Root Certificate...** Save the .pem file somewhere.
 Rename the .pem extension to .crt.
 Now transfer this file to your Android device and install it to both categories.

-On Android, you will need to rely on a proxifier app such as [VProxid](https://play.google.com/store/apps/details?id=com.lazybean.vpnperapp) or [RProxid](https://play.google.com/store/apps/details?id=com.lazybean.socksperapp) (requires root).
+On Android, you will need to rely on a proxifier app such as [VProxid](https://play.google.com/store/apps/details?id=com.lazybean.vpnperapp) or [RProxid](https://play.google.com/store/apps/details?id=com.lazybean.socksperapp) (requires root, recommended).
 You need to connect through the SOCKS5 proxy server.

 After installing either of the proxifier app, open it and press the **+** icon, for **Server IP**, enter your local IP address; for **Server Port**, enter 8889.
 Scroll down a little bit and press **Click to select application(s)** then tick Arcaea.
 Now return and press the play button to start the VPN.
 Wait until it shows all good.